holaa-olaa/todo-list/README.md

 ## How it works

-1. Enter the job content, then add with the button or press "Enter".
+1. Enter the task content, then add with the button or press "Enter".
 The task will be moved to the list below, and the input will be cleared and focus set on it.

 ![Adding new task](images/readmeGif1.gif)